 But here are a couple of quick caveats:

-- Never use the duster on a vehicle that’s dirty or muddy.
-They’re designed for removing dust and pollen between regular washings, not for actually washing a dirty car or RV.
-Generally, once you’ve driven in wet weather, it’s time for a wash, not just a dusting.
+- NEVER use the duster on a vehicle that’s dirty or muddy.
+They’re designed for removing dust and pollen between regular washings, not for actually washing a filthy car or RV.

 Our general rule of thumb is that we never use the California Duster to clean our car or RV if we’ve driven them in the rain, snow, or mud.
 We use it only to remove light dust/pollen/film.